One-to-One Mentoring for Women Business Owners

 How to Apply

-- In 2017/18, we have multiple intakes throughout the year.
-Each intake is open for one week, during which women business owners can apply to be matched with a mentor.
+- In 2018/19, we have multiple intakes throughout the year.
+Each intake is open for five days, during which women business owners can apply to be matched with a mentor.

 - The number of matches made for each intake is dependent on the number of mentors available

-- Matches are made within two weeks of receipt of applications
+- Matches are made in the two weeks following the interview period

 - Successful applicants are accepted into the 6-month program after payment of a $150 program fee